 Aotearoa New Zealand is highly vulnerable to the damage inflicted by extreme rainfall, flooding, temperature, and wind.
 Between 2007 and 2017, insured and economic losses due to flooding and drought totalled more than $4.7bn, of which approximately $840m was estimated as attributable to human influence on climate.
 Aotearoa New Zealand is also particularly vulnerable to the impacts of extreme rainfall on transport networks: the country depends critically on a relatively skeleton roading infrastructure which can easily suffer devastating impacts if blocked by landslide or flood, with severe consequences for transportation and economic losses as a result.

-The objective of the project is to produce a novel data set of future climate and weather extremes, for use by stakeholders and other researchers, that provides national-scale information for Aotearoa New Zealand using an unprecedented amount of climate model information.
+The aim of this research project is to produce a novel data set of future climate and weather extremes, for use by stakeholders and other researchers, that provides national-scale information for Aotearoa New Zealand using an unprecedented amount of climate model information.

 We will inform and consult with the general public regarding our findings and encourage their participation in climate change science via the ‘weather@home’ project, which allows anyone to run a climate model on an ordinary PC at work or home, through distributed computing.